 To the handle – and your hand – and wrist – and elbow.
 It’s going to rattle through you.
 Over time, all those vibrations may cause issues that lead to tennis elbow.

 Dampeners help alleviate a lot of vibration and usually offer the most overall satisfaction from the user.

-What Won’t A Vibration Dampener do for You?
+What a Vibration Dampener Won't Do for You

 While there is belief that vibration dampeners will help against tennis elbow, they will not magically improve your game.